ocaml/dune/doc/foreign-code.rst

      (generated_types Types_generated)
      (generated_entry_point C)))

-This stanza will introduce a module named ``C`` into your project, with the sub-modules ``Types`` and ``Functions`` that will have your fully-bound C types, constants, and functions.
+This field will introduce a module named ``C`` into your project, with the sub-modules ``Types`` and ``Functions`` that will have your fully-bound C types, constants, and functions.